Nov

 2. The Hearing And Immediate Follow-Up

-Generally, the executor appears before the judge, but this is not absolutely necessary in every case.
-Sometimes, the judge will allow an executor who lives far away to appear by teleconference.
-(Other judges, however, will insist on the appearance of the executor before them.)
 The hearing is generally very casual.
 It usually takes place either in the judge's office or a small meeting room around a table, not in a big scary courtroom.
-The executor or other representative merely establishes under oath that the decedent died on a given date, where the legal residence was at the time of death, that the will filed is the last will of the deceased, and that it was properly executed and witnessed, who was named to serve as executor and a few other statutory requirements.
+The executor or other representative merely establishes under oath that the decedent died on a given date, where the legal residence was at the time of death, that the Will filed is the last Will of the deceased, and that it was properly executed and witnessed, who was named to serve as executor and a few other statutory requirements.

-If the judge finds the requirements have been met, an order admitting the will to probate and appointing the executor is signed by the judge and filed with the clerk.
+If the judge finds the requirements have been met, an order admitting the Will to probate and appointing the executor is signed by the judge and filed with the clerk.
 The executor then swears to and files an oath agreeing to fulfill his or her legal duties, and letters testamentary are then issued by the clerk.
-These letters are the legal proof of authority to act on behalf of the estate which the executor will present to third parties.
-The executor must then provide proof that these steps have occurred to beneficiaries of the estate, or have them sign a waiver of receipt of such proof.
+These letters are the legal proof of authority to act on behalf of the estate, which the executor will present to third parties.
+The executor must then provide proof that these steps have occurred to beneficiaries of the estate or have them sign a waiver of receipt of such proof.
 The attorney will handle all of these follow-up steps.

 3. Filing Inventory And Appraisement Or Affidavit In Lieu Thereof

-In the past, Texas law required that the executor file an Inventory and Appraisement of the estate within 90 days of being appointed, unless the court extended that deadline.
-This required listing of assets and at least the best effort at estimating their value.
+In the past, Texas law required that the executor file an Inventory and Appraisement of the estate within 90 days of being appointed unless the court extended that deadline.
+This required a listing of assets and at least the best effort at estimating their value.
 Many people did not like having to file this summary of assets in the price records in the county clerk's office.
 Texas now allows this to be avoided by the executor providing the inventory to all beneficiaries, who agree to waive filing the inventory in the public record of the probate.
 The executor then files a sworn affidavit with the court attesting that this was done.

 How detailed the inventory and appraisement must depend on the:

-• Complexities of the estate
+- Complexities of the estate

-• Whether there is likely to be any question of assets owned or values by beneficiaries or creditors
+- Whether there is likely to be any question of assets owned or values by beneficiaries or creditors

-• And other variables
+- And other variables

 4. Notice To Creditors